matheuristic/plan9port-config/README.md

     that the view indicator is at the position scrollbar was clicked, which allows for directly jumping to a window position.

-- Wrap a command with parentheses to make it selectable by double-clicking (Button1 twice) just to the right of the left parenthesis.
+- Wrap a command with parentheses or brackets to make it selectable by double-clicking (Button1 twice) just to the right of the left parenthesis.
 Useful for easy selection of commands containing spaces.
 For example: